Gerry Rogers: Politics

 Rogers was elected to the Newfoundland and Labrador House of Assembly in the 2011 provincial election, representing the district of St. John’s Centre as a member of the New Democratic Party.
 She was the first openly gay politician ever elected to the provincial legislature.
 She was re-elected in the 2015 provincial election.

 In 2017, Rogers announced her intentions to run for leader of the provincial NDP, following the resignation of Earle McCurdy.
 At the leadership convention on April 8, 2018, Rogers was elected leader with two-thirds of the vote.
 Rogers is the first openly LGBT person to lead a political party in Newfoundland and Labrador.

 On February 12, 2019, Rogers announced she would be stepping down as leader and not seeking re-election in Newfoundland's upcoming election.
 On March 5, 2019, Alison Coffin was acclaimed as NDP leader.
 Rogers retired from the House of Assembly at its dissolution for the 2019 provincial election, which was held on May 16.

+Post-politics

+Rogers resided in Broad Cove after leaving politics.

+In August 2025, Rogers was among thousands displace amid the Conception Bay North wildfire.